Social Impact and Material ESG Issues

 • Facilitate the achievement of Group governance through the use of safe and secure ICT

-• Achieve zero serious security incidents
+• Prevent serious security incidents across the entire Group

 • Serious security incidents: 0

-Strong compliance
+Strengthening compliance

-Legal & General Affairs Division Head
+Legal Division Head

 Earn the trust of all stakeholders by conducting business fairly, transparently, and with integrity

-• No serious compliance violations
+• No serious violations of laws and regulations

 • Raise employee awareness of compliance